Declining Size and Age of Rockfishes

-Our science and fisheries coordinators, Alejandro Frid and Madeleine McGreer, just published research by our Nations on the ages and sizes of rockfish in our territories.
+Our science and fisheries coordinators, Alejandro Frid and Madeleine McGreer, just published research by our Nations linking the ages and sizes of rockfish in our territories to our indigenous right to harvest wild food for food and cultural practice.
 The research found that Yelloweye and Quillback rockfishes were larger in areas with lower fishery pressure.
 Possibly due to overfishing, however, old-aged Yelloweye rockfish were rare.
 Because older fish produce more larvae that survive better and grow faster, this finding raises concern about the conservation status of Yelloweye.
 The research also suggests that Rockfish Conservation Areas—where non-indigenous fisheries are excluded—can protect First Nation’s access to rockfish, as long as habitat suitability and effective monitoring and enforcement are included in spatial management.

 Dungeness Crab and Spatial Closures